SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profile-categories/heatpump-control.rst.txt

 The high level profiles are listed on the right side.
 Currently they are on level 4, which means that a dynamic changing of setpoints is possible.
-As mentioned, the manufacturer must provide the HeatPumpBase profile, which contains some basic :term:`Datapoints` for setting and reading the operation mode of the heat pump as well as reading basic data.
+As mentioned, the manufacturer must provide the HeatPumpBase profile, which contains some basic :term:`Data Points` for setting and reading the operation mode of the heat pump as well as reading basic data.
 Note that the operation mode is typically controlled by the heat pump itself (e.g. “heating”, “hot water production”, “cooling”, etc.).
 However, it